-As of March of 2022, the average number of days a home is listed on the market before selling was only 38 days.
+As of September 2023, the average number of days a home is listed on the market is 57 days.
 If you are trying to sell an old house that needs work, then statistics show that your home may be on the market for a significantly longer period of time.

 If you’re hoping to avoid your house sitting on the market for months on end because it’s old and not in the best repair, then you need to make some decisions up front to speed up the selling process.
 First you need to decide if you want to go with a realtor or work with an investor to sell your home.

 Realtors will help you identify repairs that may be needed on your home and make suggestions as to how to make your home more appealing to potential buyers.
 Investors, on the other hand, will purchase your home as-is and though the selling price is usually lower they won’t require you to take on any expensive repairs or updating.

 Working With a Realtor, Pros and Cons